Watched a bunch of videos but still don’t get Yearn Finance?

 So Andre needed to estimate not only where the highest yield was but also how that yield would change once he moved funds into that protocol.

-Yearn Finance V2 had to take into account various factors such as how liquid the protocol was before investing, how long it had been around, whether the founders were known or anonymous, had they received VC funding and so on.
+Yearn Finance V2 had to take into account various factors such as how liquid the protocol was before investing, how long it had been around, whether the founders were known or anonymous, whether they had received VC funding, and so on.

 However, things became even more complicated as the industry evolved.

 First, you need to understand something else about DeFi.